 Head and skull

 Head square in appearance and in proportion to dog’s size.
 Skull nearly flat between ears, domed forehead.
 The skin covering the skull and forehead should be supple enough to allow fine wrinkling when the dog is alert.
-Well-defined muzzle, broad, deep and set back, muscles of cheeks well developed.
+Well defined muzzle, that can clearly be viewed in profile broad, deep and set back, muscles of cheeks well developed.
 Stop well defined.
 Lower jaw deep, square, broad, slightly undershot and turned up.
-Nose black and wide, relatively short, with open nostrils and line between well defined.
+Nose black and wide, relatively short, with visibly open nostrils and line between well defined.
 Lips black, thick, meeting each other in centre, completely hiding teeth.
 Upper lip covers lower on each side with plenty of cushion, never so exaggerated as to hang too much below level of lower jaw.

 Preferably dark and matching.
-Moderate size, round, neither sunken nor prominent, showing no white when looking straight forward; set relatively wide apart and on same level as the stop.
+Moderate size, round, neither sunken nor prominent, showing no white when looking straight forward; set moderately wide apart and on same level as the stop.

 ’Bat ears‘, of medium size, wide at base, rounded at top; set high, carried upright and parallel, a sufficient width of skull preventing them being too close together; skin soft and fine, orifice as seen from the front, showing entirely.
 The opening to the ear canal should be wide and open.